-For individuals managing anxiety, depression, PTSD, or other mental health conditions, that level of connection can provide powerful emotional stability and daily purpose.
+For individuals managing anxiety, depression, PTSD, or other mental health conditions, that connection can provide real emotional stability.
+But parrots also require significant commitment their intelligence and longevity mean care is more involved than most ESAs.

 What Is an Emotional Support Parrot?